freemocap/documentation/docs/Writerside/topics/getting_started/multi_camera_calibration.md

 ## Processing the Calibration
 Once you have given each camera a good view of the board shared with another camera, click "Stop Recording," and it will begin the calibration process automatically.

-!!! tip
-     Be sure to keep an eye on the terminal that launched the GUI for helpful output, as the log at the bottom of the  GUI screen does not capture all of the outputs yet.
+> Be sure to keep an eye on the terminal that launched the GUI for helpful output, as the log at the bottom of the  GUI screen does not capture all of the outputs yet.
+> *Note: The terminal only launches in this way on Windows*.
+{style="note"}

 ## Recording Motion Capture Videos